What happens to your physique if you only do compound exercises?

 This is a rare group and they will need to exert more effort than all the other 3 groups.

-Most of your "hard gainers" will fall in this group even though I dislike that term.
+Most of your "hard gainers" will fall into this group even though I dislike that term.

 To be blunt, you will need to work hard for every single pound on the bar for your personal record.

-Find a training methodology that works (compound exercises only is a good one to start with).
+Find a training methodology that works (compound exercises only are a good one to start with).